Last updated on July 9th, 2017 at 02:48 pm

 Start by either scanning or taking a photo of your footprints.
 I just snapped a photo using my iPhone and Air Dropped it to my computer:

-To turn it into a black and white file I could print and foil, I used the Trace function in Adobe Illustrator to turn the footprints into black and white vector files (I’ll be writing a shorter tutorial on how to use this function this next week), making sure to size them at their actual size.
+To turn it into a black and white file I could print and foil, I used the Trace function in Adobe Illustrator to turn the footprints into black and white vector files, making sure to size them at their actual size.

 I cleaned them up a bit and moved them closer together.
 You can get the same effect by using the brightness and contrast sliders in Photoshop, and maybe even PicMonkey (not sure, but it’s worth a shot).
 You could also try using different Photoshop Effects, especially those in the “Sketch” menu.